_

 Sada looked up at him, "everything."

-"That must of been difficult," Neelix said, placing a hand on her arm.
+"That must have been difficult," Neelix said, placing a hand on her arm.
 She jumped, then moved it away.
 "Oh I'm sorry, I do that to comfort people."

 Faye meanwhile finally decided what drink to order, and ordered it.
 She felt something brush passed her, whatever it was it gave her goosebumps and a cold shudder.
 When she turned around she looked around to see what caused it, nothing seemed out of the ordinary.
 With that she picked up her drinks to rejoin Neelix and Sada.